A Small-Group Exploration of the Planet's Most Unique Biodiversity Hotspot

 Private boat excursions offer a close-up look at this remote region that's mostly uninhabited except for a couple of small fishing villages.
 While we may pass a few fishermen in their dhows

 with triangular white sails or paddling wooden pirogues

 , we're largely alone along this wild coastline of rocky outcrops and tiny indented coves with untouched beaches dotted by pale ghost crabs.
 We travel by boat to Moramba Bay to view eroded limestone formations protruding from the azure sea and huge baobab trees that stand sentinel over their lushly vegetated environs.
 Search the coastline for the Madagascar fish eagle, rare Madagascar sacred ibis and crested ibis.
 A sunset cruise through the mangroves reveals an array of birds and, if we’re lucky, Madagascar flying foxes leaving their roosts at dusk.
 From our lodge, guests may also opt to explore the mangroves by kayak or snorkel over a coral reef right from the beach.
 On the grounds, the "oasis" provides a garden sanctuary for a wide variety of aquatic and climbing plants, papyrus, tree ferns and palm trees that offer refuge to hummingbirds, green kingfisher, red fody and lemurs.
 A saltwater infinity pool offers refreshment after a day of discovery.

 Day 13: Anjajavy / Antananarivo / Depart

-Please note that our 2017 departures end on Day 14, making the trip one day longer, as we spend Day 10 in Antananarivo.
+Please note that this is our 2018 itinerary.
+Our 2017 departures end on Day 14, making the trip one day longer, as we spend Day 10 in Antananarivo.